eclipse-sumo/sumo/docs/web/docs/Tutorials/PublicTransport.md

 ## Public Transport
 The created bus stops can be used as the stopping points within the route declaration.
-Those routes can later be assigned to vehicles, in this case the trams and buses.
+Those routes can later be assigned to vehicles, in this case, trams and buses.
-The routes are written into the routes.rou.xml file.
+The routes are written into the `routes.rou.xml` file.
 Below you can see examples from the code for the routes of the trams and buses.

 To obtain a repeating schedule multiple approaches are feasible

 - define repeating vehicles (`<flow>`) that disappear after running the route once.
 This is useful if the network does not contain the full circuit of the route
 - define a single vehicle with a repeating route.
-This is ideal for letting delays from one round of the scheduel carry over to the next round
+This is ideal for letting delays from one round of the schedule carry over to the next round

 ```
     <vType id="bus" vClass="bus"/>